Minotaur Labs ESD and Latch-Up Standards

 The CDM test is intended to simulate a charged device, such as an integrated circuit, discharging to a grounded circuit.
 Most ESD engineers believe this is the most relevant ESD test for manufacturing in an automated assembly line.

 This CDM test method is issued jointly by JEDEC and the Electrostatic Discharge Association (ESDA) and replaces separate CDM standards issued by the two organizations up to 2013.
-Minotaur Labs will be implementing this test method in the near future.
+JS-002 is the primary CDM test standard used by Minotaur Labs.

-This JEDEC standard has been the most popular CDM test method for many years and is the standard used for CDM testing at Minotaur Labs.
-Since the release of ANSI/ESDA/JEDEC JS-002 JEDC is no longer updating this standard but its use is still widespread in the industry.
+This JEDEC standard was the most popular CDM test method for many years.
+Since the release of ANSI/ESDA/JEDEC JS-002 JEDEC is no longer updating this standard.
+The use of this standard for CDM testing is decreasing with the widespread acceptance of JS-002.

 This CDM standard was issued by ESDA but is no longer supported since the release of ANSI/ESDA/JEDEC JS-002.
 Testing to the AEC CDM standard still references this standard for the basic equipment setup, although a change to referencing JS-002 is expected in the near future.